dm/kohana-email/README.markdown

 *  an array of recipients in either above format, keyed by type e.g. array('to' => 'test@example.com', 'cc' => array('test2@example.com', 'Jane Doe'), 'bcc' => 'another@example.com')

 $from can be either a string email or array of email and name as above

+$replyto could be an array of one element containing a string or array of email an name as above

 More complex email (multipart, attachments, batch mailing etc.) must be done using the native Swift_Mailer classes.
 The Swift Mailer autoloader is included by connect() so you can use and class in the Swift library without worrying about including files.